Skip to main content

 Dependants for care workers switching post-March 2024

 Workers switching into SOC 6135 or 6136 after 11 March 2024 cannot bring dependants unless transitional protections apply.
-See Article 3 for full details.
+See the dependants article for full details.

 Did this answer your question?